How to Become a Surgical Assistants in Alabama

 Obtain Alabama licensure or certification

 Alabama may require specific licensing or professional certification for surgical assistantss.
-Requirements vary by state — contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alabama

-Alabama employs 250 surgical assistants.
-The highest concentrations are in Huntsville.
+Alabama employs 470 surgical assistants.

 Surgical Assistants salary range in Alabama